 Garland Pose (Malasana)

-This is one of the best poses for digestion, evidenced by the fact that most of the world goes to the bathroom in this position.
-This pose can especially help with gas.
+is one of the best poses for digestion, evidenced by the fact that most

 To Do This Pose: